Cost of living crisis reshapes Eid spending in Nigeria

 Inside Kubwa livestock market

-At a livestock market in Kubwa, the strain is obvious before anyone even speaks.
+At a livestock market in Kubwa, visited by Al Jazeera ahead of Eid, the strain is obvious before anyone even speaks.
 Men stand beside rams tied to wooden posts.
 Buyers move from one animal to another, ask a few questions, then drift away.

 Malam Ibrahim, a livestock seller who has been in the trade for years, sat near the feed, watching most of his customers leave empty-handed.